giangndm/cv/index.md

 Bluesea Ltd, Research and develop **a decentralized network for global scale realtime multimedia communications**.
 Create new routing algorithm which solves latency and scale problems in decentralized networks, especially in realtime multimedia communications.
 Submit patent for the new routing algorithm.
 All services are built with Rust.

 `2020`
-OWS Vietnam, Jsc, Create **a CCTV backend and edge module**.
+OWS Vietnam, Jsc, Designed and developed **A CCTV cloud platform**.
 Optimized for low-latency and low-spec edge devices with lightweight C++ WebRTC library.
+Support both live view and recording.

-OWS Vietnam, Jsc, Develop **a modular VoIP system with SIP and WebRTC**.
+OWS Vietnam, Jsc, Designed and developed **a modular VoIP system with SIP and WebRTC** with NodeJS and Freeswitch.

 `2016`
 OWS Vietnam, Jsc, Develop **a scalable and low latency WebRTC SFU media-server** with C++.